 jfa.editor@fantastic-arts.org

-Jude Wright is an Assistant Professor of English at Peru State College in Peru, Nebraska, where he teaches courses on writing, British literature, Science Fiction, and comic books.
+Jude Wright is an Assistant Professor of English at Mount Wachusett Community College in Gardner, Massachusetts.
+He teaches courses in writing, research and upper-level courses in the Gothic, Horror Fiction, and Speculative Fiction.
 His research focuses on the relationship between realism and the fantastic in nineteenth-century British literature, the Gothic, and adaptation theory.
-He has recently published on Coleridge’s The Rime of the Ancient Mariner, adaptations of Frankenstein, J. Sheridan LeFanu, and Walter Pater.
-His current project is a long-form extension of his work on Frankenstein adaptations, parts of which he has presented at ICFA.
+He has recently published on Thomas Hardy, Coleridge’s The Rime of the Ancient Mariner, adaptations of Frankenstein, J. Sheridan LeFanu, and Walter Pater.
+His current project is a long-form extension of his work on Frankenstein adaptations.
+He currently serves on the Editorial Collective of the Journal for the Fantastic in the Arts.
+Dr. Wright received his BA in English and Philosophy/Religion from Flagler College, and his MA in English from Boston College.
+He received his Ph.D. in English from the University of South Florida.

 Acquisitions Editor-in-Chief